 Occasionally we’ll loose a small pieces like this if we’re not careful.
 When you are disassembling, always store the hardware in a Ziploc so they don’t get lost – and mark the bag so you remember what it is!

-Here is our mint-green scale re-painted:
+Here is our mint-green scale with it’s colourful new update:

 Once again Hubs used cork fabric to top off the platform.
+Isn’t it fabulous?!

 He uses it in the bedroom to store his slippers on so he remembers exactly where they are.